mihindunisansala/Submission/README.md

 This project will develop a simple console application that manages a list of users.

-## Build project in a Linux environment stepby -
+## Build project in a Linux environment  -

 ### 1.Git clone project using HTTPS / SSH / Github CLI
     git clone https://github.com/mihindunisansala/Submission.git